-To setup federation on the VOLTTRON instance, run the following command on the downstream server:
+To configure the VOLTTRON instance to setup federation, run the following command:

+'''

-''' vcfg rabbitmq federation [--config optional path to rabbitmq_federation_config.yml] [-- --max-retries optional maximum CSR retry attempt] '''
+vcfg --rabbitmq federation [optional path to rabbitmq_federation_config.yml]

+'''

-This establishes federation links to upstream servers.
-Here the default maximum retry attempt is set to 15.
-Once a federation link to the upstream server is established on the downstream server, the messages published on the upstream server become available to the downstream server as if it were published locally.
+This will setup federation links to upstream servers and sets policy to make the VOLTTRON exchange federated.
+Once a federation link is established to remote instance, the messages published on the remote instance become available to local instance as if it were published on the local instance.